alexei-dayrit/foodies/README.md

 ## Why I built this project

 I wanted my first full stack application to be about something I loved, **food**.
-I've always enjoyed discovering different types of food.
-Nowadays people document their food adventures on social media, making it easier to learn about different cultures' cuisine.
-There's also many food events like the 626 Night Market and even mukbangs, where people can earn money for videoing themselves eating.
-The never-ending interest and creativity with food inspired me to create an app solely dedicated to sharing and enjoying food.
+Nowadays people document their food adventures on social media, making it much easier to learn about different cultures' cuisine.
+There's so much focus on food with festivals like the 626 Night Market, mukbangs, fusion restaurants, etc. The never-ending interest and creativity with food inspired me to create an app solely dedicated to sharing and enjoying food.

 ## Stretch Features